uvetrivelu/media-eng/contact-service/Readme.md

 To be able to ship this project, I have packaged it using maven pom.xml with compile & jar plugins.
 Please see instructions below to run the project:

-###
-Once the file is unzipped, cd into `media-eng` folder which will be your working directory for this project.
 ###Build

 To compile & build classes run: `mvn clean compile`